• Events

 • Provide historical/institutional insight

-• Focus on Board fundraising
+• Focus on fundraising, including Board engagement and external relationship development

 • Assist with Executive Director review